VyshnaviP111/ChatBot_JobFinderApp/readme.md

 🧠 How It Works (Simple Explanation)
 1️⃣ Knowledge Base (Chroma → Long-Term Memory)

-Your file product_faq.txt is embedded and stored in Chroma:
+Your file product.txt is embedded and stored in Chroma:

 emb = HuggingFaceEmbeddings(...)
 vectorstore = Chroma.from_documents(docs, embedding=emb)